ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 The rule is executed on every object of type `APIM.Policy`, regardless of the scope.
 To ensure the rule only applies to policy files containing a `set-backend-service` policy, we use the condition: `$TargetObject.Content.DocumentElement.SelectNodes(".//*[local-name()='set-backend-service']").Count -ne 0`.
 This condition performs an XPath query to find all `set-backend-service` policies in the XML content of the policy file.

+> Note that a rule will fail by default if no assertions are performed.
+If the `-If` condition is not present, you would need to use `$Assert.Pass()` to ensure the rule passes when no `set-backend-service` policies are found.
+However, I find that not executing the rule in this situation is a cleaner solution.

 The rule itself checks that each `set-backend-service` policy includes the `backend-id` attribute.
 If this attribute is present, the rule passes; otherwise, it fails.

 When you run PSRule again, you should see the `APIM.Policy.UseBackendEntity` rule applied to all `.cshtml` files that include a `set-backend-service` policy.
 The output should show that the rule passes for files in the `good` folder and fails for those in the `bad` folder.